 How does the project and mentor assignment process work?

 Project and mentor assignment will take place a few weeks after the program kicks off.
-This will give residents the opportunity to interact with various team members within Google Brain and learn more about what work the team is passionate about.Project assignment
+This will give residents the opportunity to interact with various team members within research and learn more about what work the team is passionate about.Project assignment

 Projects chosen should ideally be a combination of short term and longer term projects.
 When choosing projects, residents will have the flexibility to select from a list of pre-proposed projects or propose their own ideas.Mentor assignment